sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 If your alert isn't mentioned here, or if the solution doesn't help, [contact us](mailto:support@sourcegraph.com) for assistance.

-To learn more about Sourcegraph's alerting, see [our alerting documentation](https://docs.sourcegraph.com/admin/observability/alerting) and learn more about alert labels and metrics in our [metrics guide](metrics_guide).
+To learn more about Sourcegraph's alerting, see [our alerting documentation](https://docs.sourcegraph.com/admin/observability/alerting).

 <!-- DO NOT EDIT: generated via: go generate ./monitoring -->